-I took the level 3 JLPT in Dec 2006 and passed with an 86%.
-At this time, I was working for an eikaiwa and was not using Japanese at all work.
+I passed the Level 3 JLPT with an 86% in December 2006.
+At this time, I was working for an eikaiwa and was not using Japanese at work.
 After changing jobs and working for public schools as an AET, I noticed a huge jump in my Japanese ability.
 Working in a Japanese environment is much better than just studying or using it in your personal life.
-Using a language at work and doing presentations can formalize your language.
+Using a language at work and doing presentations can boost your abilities.

 I took the exam at Nagoya Keizai University.
 There were so many Chinese people there!
-To be honest, my exam room was probably 80% Chinese, 15% non-Chinese Asian, and 5% white or mixed-looking.
+My exam room was probably 80% Chinese, 15% non-Chinese Asian, and 5% white or mixed-looking.
 Obviously the Chinese have a major advantage with Japanese thanks to their native writing system.

-From what I saw in the level 2 room, a lot of the Chinese had trouble with basic listening and instructions in Japanese.
+From what I saw in the Level 2 room, a lot of the Chinese had trouble with basic listening and instructions in Japanese.
+They couldn’t understand what the examiners were telling them.
 Speaking posed another problem for some.
-There is no speaking on the exam, but during break times when I was talking to a few people.
-I noticed they were far from fluent, with even basic conversation.
+There is no speaking part on the exam, but during the break times, I chatted with a few of the Chinese people around me.
+They couldn’t maintain a basic conversation with me.

 I took too much time on the grammar section, so I didn’t have enough time to finish the reading section.
 I guessed about five or six questions here.
 I didn’t read the passage.
 I just guessed the answers.
 For every other section, I’m happy I could confidently answer a lot of the questions.
 I think I’ll score between 60–80 per cent.